Conditional Email Access Pre-Deployment Guide

 Question 1: What OS/Platforms support Conditional Email Access (CEA)?

 Answer: Conditional Email Access is supported for Android 7.0 & above, Windows 10 & above, & iOS 11 & above.
+The Android devices should be EMM Managed.

 Question 2: Once CEA is configured, how would the end users access Emails?